ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 To help you better understand this page, we recommend you first read [Accounts](/developers/docs/accounts/) and our [introduction to Ethereum](/developers/docs/intro-to-ethereum/).

-##Types of transactions {#types-of-transactions}

-In Ethereum there are different types of transactions tyey are:
-- Normal transactions; a transaction from one wallet to another.
-- Contract deployment trasactions; a transaction thats not sending anything to a wallet and, where the data field is used for the contract code.
-- Transactions with a signature value that does not contain the chain ID.

 ## What's a transaction? {#whats-a-transaction}

 An Ethereum transaction refers to an action initiated by an externally-owned account, in other words an account managed by a human, not a contract.
 For example, if Bob sends Alice 1 ETH, Bob's account must be debited and Alice's must be credited.
 This state-changing action takes place within a transaction.